betula/betula/resume/README.md

 - Developed a special code style of javascript for the best delivery with an incredible lightweight bundle size.
 - Deep experience with all existing kinds of dependency trackers for the reactive values synchronization.

-<sub>React, Typescript, Npm packages publishing, Webpack, Jest, Babel plugin development, Lerna, Low-Level JavaScript, Design Patterns, Performance, Technical writer.</sub>
+<sup>React, Typescript, Npm packages publishing, Webpack, Jest, Babel plugin development, Lerna, Low-Level JavaScript, Design Patterns, Performance, Technical writer.</sup>

 **[Card of the Day](http://card-of-the-day.com/get-app)** - **Co-Founder, principal software engineer, and architect roles** - _Nov 2020 – Jul 2021 (8 mos)_ - the React Native mobile app.
 Combination of spiritual and technology knowledgies.